Final report for GNC23-380

 Preliminary Work: Crop Selection

-The cash crop used in these experiments is Flash collard greens (Johnny’s Selected Seeds, ME; Brassica oleracea).
-This crop was selected due to its relative heat tolerance and tendency to be slow to bolt, making it compatible with the high tunnel environment.
-B. oleracea is also a species with lower glucosinolate composition, creating a stark contrast between the cash and trap crop, thus increasing the odds of success in differential attraction of flea beetles.
-Mighty Mustard® Pacific Gold (Johnny’s Selected Seeds, ME; Brassica juncea) is advertised by the manufacturer as a cover crop that may additionally be effective as a trap crop for crucifer-feeding flea beetles (Pacific Gold Blend 2019).
+Flash collard greens (Johnny’s Selected Seeds, Winslow, ME; Brassica oleracea) were selected as the cash crop to be used in the greenhouse and research farm experiments conducted to meet Objective 1.
+This crop was selected due to its relative heat tolerance and tendency to be slow to bolt, making it compatible with the high tunnel environment in mid-summer, the peak activity time for flea beetles.
+Mighty Mustard® Pacific Gold (Johnny’s Selected Seeds, Winslow, ME; Brassica juncea) is advertised by the manufacturer as a cover crop that may additionally be effective as a trap crop for crucifer-feeding flea beetles (Pacific Gold Blend 2019).
 Of the Brassica species listed, B. juncea has the second highest concentration of allyl isothiocyanate according to Cole (1976), and the highest concentration of phenylethly-isothiocyanate, two known flea beetle attractants (Table 1).
+Comparatively, B. oleracea, the cash crop, is lower in these two attractants, creating a stark contrast between the cash and trap crop, thus increasing the odds of differential flea beetle attraction.
 Wild turnip (B. rapa) was originally planned as the trap crop, but additional research suggested that beetles would be more attracted to a B. juncea trap crop over longer distances due to the chemical composition of the plant.

 Table 1.
 Comparison of species-specific concentrations of allyl isothiocyanate and phenylethyl-isothiocyanate, two glucosinolate products identified as attractants for Phyllotreta adults by Wittstock et al. (2003) for six Brassicas as outlined in (Cole, 1976). n/a = data was not provided.